Nxfer/Coding-Lesson/README.md

 # Coding-Lesson
-All of my coding Lesson using various languange
+This is the Repository of all of my learning in this coding journey, i will learn various laguange such as C++, HTML, CSS, Java Script, Python and many more